Official Tires: see The Tire Rack One Lap Tire Policy

 5. Mid-priced sedans and wagons $20,000-$50,000

-11. Alternate Fuel class-including hybrids, electric, diesels, etc.
+12. Alternate Fuel class-including hybrids, electric, diesels, etc. (does NOT include E85 fueled vehicles)

-In addition to the above classes, trophies will be awarded for the three highest placing Stock vehicles.
+In addition to the above classes, trophies will be awarded for the three highest placing Stock vehicles in two categories: GT (sports coupes) and Touring (sedans).
 In an event where an unmodified car is at often at a disadvantage, we will recognize those that are willing to compete with an unmolested vehicle.
 The class will be self-policing and all entrants must commit at the start.
 Wheels, tires and brake material are open, the rest of the car must remain stock.
 Teams committed to this class must be willing to provide reasonable access to others in the class for verification as requested.
 The organizer and staff will only be consulted for judgments when all other sources are exhausted and will be the final authority.

-To be eligible for the "Stock" trophies, competitors must amend their vehicle description in the One Lap driver database by adding (Stock) to the Model type.
+To be eligible for the "Stock" trophies, competitors must amend their vehicle description in the One Lap driver database by selecting the appropriate "stock" designation.
 Non-stock safety equipment must be approved by the organizer to balance safety and the intent of the class.

 Again, the "Stock" trophies will be in addition to the normal class structure, not a stand-only class.